codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

   max-width="80%"
     %}

-In the Kubernetes integration window, you will be able to add a cluster from known providers such as GKE or by manually adding your cluster settings.
+In the Kubernetes integration window, you will be able to add a cluster from known providers such as Google, Azure, Amazon etc. You can also add any generic kubernetes cluster by manually entering your cluster settings.

 {:.text-secondary}
 ## Adding GKE Cluster
 Adding a cluster in GKE can be done by clicking the **Add cluster** button under **Google Cloud Provider** and selecting the desired project and cluster.

 If this is your first time you'll be prompted to authenticate using your google credentials, make sure you're doing so with a user that have access to your GKE projects.

+Make sure that your cluster has basic authentication enabled.
+You can change this setting after cluster creation by editing and changing the setting from the drop-down list.

+{% include image.html
+  lightbox="true"
+  file="/images/kubernetes/add-cluster/gke-basic-auth.png"
+  url="/images/kubernetes/add-cluster/gke-basic-auth.png"
+  alt="Enabling GKE basic authentication" caption="Enabling GKE basic authentication" max-width="60%"
+    %}

 {{site.data.callout.callout_info}}